About Larimore

 Jail & Inmate Records

-The Grand Forks County Correctional Center serves as the primary detention facility for those arrested anywhere in Grand Forks County.
+The Grand Forks County Correctional Center is the primary detention facility for those arrested anywhere in Grand Forks County.
 Once individuals are brought to the facility, they go through the standard booking process, which includes being photographed and fingerprinted.
 The county maintains an online inmate lookup system that provides current information about who's being held.
 Visitation operates on a regulated schedule with specific hours and rules that visitors must follow.

 North Dakota's bond and bail system allows inmates to secure release while awaiting trial, and those seeking information about posting bail can contact the facility directly or consult with legal counsel.